Alberta Highway 3A

-Alberta Provincial Highway No. 3A, commonly referred to as Highway 3A, is the designation of four alternate routes of Highway 3 in southern Alberta, Canada.
+Highway 3A is the designation of four alternate routes of Highway 3 in southern Alberta, Canada.
 All four segments are former alignments of Highway 3, also known as the Crowsnest Highway.

 Lundbreck

 From west to east, the first segment of Highway 3A begins west of the Highway 3 intersection with Highway 22, east of Burmis, and ends east of the same intersection with Highway 22, west of Lundbreck.
 This 3.6 km segment crosses the Crowsnest River and provides a viewing opportunity of Lundbreck Falls.
-The highway was formed in 1967 when Highway 3 was realigned across a new bridge Crowsnest River.
+The highway was formed in 1967 when Highway 3 was realigned across a new bridge over Crowsnest River.

 Monarch

 The second segment is 6.8 km in length, beginning 21 km east of Fort Macleod.
 Highway 3A splits to the north from Highway 3 and runs through the Hamlet of Monarch along the Canadian Pacific Railway tracks, before merging with Highway 23 and rejoining Highway 3 at a point 19 km west of Lethbridge.
 The highway was commissioned in 1996 when Highway 3 was twinned and realigned in the area.